oanguenot/WebRTC-Codec-Selector/README.md

 ## Version 1.0.4
  - FEATURE: Limit the audio & video bandwidth
+ - FEATURE: Select FEC and/or Stereo for Opus

 ## Version 1.0.3
  - FIX: Media displayed (audio only)